However, all your lead generation efforts will go down the drain if you don’t measure your lead generation metrics.

 After all, how will you know if the tactics you are using are bearing fruit if you don’t measure them in the first place?
 Moreover, you can’t improve something unless you measure it.

 It is quite simple actually, once you are able to track and measure something, then you won’t have trouble improving or managing it either.
+You can even use an automated reporting tool so that you don’t have to manually fetch your lead generation data.

 That said, the sheer number of lead generation metrics can be overwhelming something.